Yasuaki Murayama

-Yasuaki Murayama (村山 慈明, Murayama Yasuaki) is a Japanese professional shogi player, ranked 7-dan.
+Yasuaki Murayama (村山 慈明, Murayama Yasuaki) is a Japanese professional shogi player ranked 8-dan.

-Early life
+Early life, amateur shogi and apprenticeship

 Yasuaki Murayama was born on May 9, 1984, in Hino, Tokyo.
 He learned how to play shogi from his grandfather when he was 5 years old, and won the 20th Elementary School Student Meijin Tournament in 1995.

 Murayama was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū as a protegee of shogi professional Noboru Sakurai in September 1995 and was promoted to the rank of 1-dan in July 1998.
 Murayama obtained full professional status and the rank of 4-dan in October 2003 for winning the 33rd 3-dan League (April 2003 – September 2003) with a record of 15 wins and 3 losses.